 Find the right help

-Military OneSource can connect you with resources and support, including the Family Advocacy Program.
-Your local FAP staff can help you at any stage of a relationship.
-You decide how much of your story to share.
-You talk.
+Military OneSource can connect you with resources, including information on transitional compensation and victim advocacy as well as support from FAP.
+FAP staff can help you at any stage of a relationship.
+You decide how much of your story to share: You talk.
 We listen.
-We can tailor tools and resources to help regardless of the state of your relationship.
-Learn about options for support.
+We can tailor tools and resources to assist you regardless of the state of your relationship and specific to the level of support you want.

 You can call any of the following free and trusted resources 24/7 to learn about your reporting options, connect with a victim advocate or create a safety plan.
 In immediate danger?
 Call military law enforcement or dial 911.